tbicr/django-pg-zero-downtime-migrations/README.md

 ### Multiversion Concurrency Control

 Regarding documentation https://www.postgresql.org/docs/current/static/mvcc-intro.html data consistency in postgres is maintained by using a multiversion model.
 This means that each SQL statement sees a snapshot of data.
-It has advantage for adding and deleting columns without any indexes, constrains and defaults do not change exist data, new version of data will be created on `INSERT` and `UPDATE`, delete just mark you record expired.
+It has advantage for adding and deleting columns without any indexes, CONSTRAINTS and defaults do not change exist data, new version of data will be created on `INSERT` and `UPDATE`, delete just mark you record expired.
 All garbage will be collected later by `VACUUM` or `AUTO VACUUM`.

 ### Django migrations hacks